nancologist/AI-MachineLearning-AtoZ/README.md

 ___

 ### 1.10.5.
 R - Splitting the dataset into the Training set and Test set
+#### sample.split()
+To split the dataset in R using the function ``sample.split()`` we need only to set the Y as the 1st argument and the second argument should be a number between 0 and 1 to specify the share of the Training Set.

+By the way this function returns a vector of Trues and Falses for Observations, so if it returns for an Observation "True", this means, this Observation is chosen for the Training Set.
 ___

 ### 1.10.6.
 R - Feature Scaling